Alexander Burnett (politician): Member of the Scottish Parliament

-In the 2016 Scottish Parliament election Burnett stood as the Conservative Party candidate for the Aberdeenshire West constituency and won the seat with 38.1% of the vote, unseating the incumbent candidate SNP candidate Dennis Robertson who only received 35.5%.
+In the 2016 Scottish Parliament election Burnett stood as the Conservative Party candidate for the Aberdeenshire West constituency and won the seat with 38.1% of the vote, unseating the incumbent candidate SNP candidate Dennis Robertson who received 35.5%.
 Burnett was re-selected by the Scottish Conservatives as the candidate for Aberdeenshire West in the 2021 Scottish Parliament election.

 The Scottish Parliament's cross-party Standards Committee unanimously found that Burnett had broken the Parliament's code of conduct by submitting written questions while failing to indicate a financial interest in mid-September 2017, but did not apply any sanctions.
 However two weeks later the Committee again found that Burnett had broken the code of conduct in a similar way, and sanctioned the MSP by banning him from asking written questions for two weeks.

 Burnett is the Conservative spokesperson for energy in the Scottish Parliament.
 He sits on the Environment, Climate Change and Land Reform Committee of the Scottish Parliament.

 At the 2021 Scottish Parliament election Burnett was re-elected for Aberdeenshire West with an increased majority of 3,390 votes as his vote share rose by 9.1%.
 The Scotsman reported that the seat had been forecast to produce a close contest and his holding of it was seen as "a significant blow to the hopes of an outright SNP majority" in the Scottish Parliament as a result of the election.

 In the 2025 Scottish Parliament vote S6M-18686 regarding the Scottish boycott of Israel, Burnett voted against the motion and the proposed restriction of funding to firms that provide weapons used in the breaches of humanitarian law in Gaza.

+He was re-elected at the 2026 Scottish Parliament election with an increased majority of 5,784 votes.
+In his victory speech, he called Reform UK "the handmaidens of the SNP".